torch2424/working-group/README.md

 A repo for discussions, goals, roadmaps, assets, and other things related to the AssemblyScript project.

+If this is not what you were looking for, please see the [main AssemblyScript repo here](https://github.com/AssemblyScript/assemblyscript).
+Where you can also find how to sponsor the project.

 # Status

 Currently this a Work in Progress.
 Please take a look in the "issues" tab to join discussions, and help with ideas and things.
 Feel free to open new issues with questions of discussion points on the overall project.
 We also have a slack for day-to-day discussions.